Air Force Aeromedical Evacuation Teams

 A five-person aeromedical evacuation team usually consists of a medical crew director, a flight nurse, a charge medical technician and two aeromedical evacuation technicians.
 The team supports the assigned physician and flight nurse who complete the critical care air transport team.

 "My responsibilities as a flight nurse or medical crew director are to watch over the patient, take care of the paperwork, make sure I get all the patient's (details written on his chart) and pass along all the patient info to the next person who is taking care of the patient -- kind of a final authority for the whole thing," said Capt.
+Paul Simpson.

 The AE techs begin each mission by considering the type of aircraft they will use because different airframes require specific types of medical equipment and litter configurations.
 While their primary aircraft is the C-9 Nightingale, which is known for the prominent red cross on its vertical stabilizer, these medics are trained to accomplish their mission aboard C-17 Globemaster III and C-141 Starlifter aircraft, or on commercial airliners from the Civilian Reserve Air Fleet.